 Applying for aid is as simple as filing the Free Application for Federal Student Aid (FAFSA) online.

-The FAFSA requests several data items from the federal tax returns, from W-2 forms, and from financial institutions and/or investment account statements.
+requires data from parent and student federal tax returns, W-2s, and from financial institutions and/or investment account statements.
 When you file the FAFSA, the data you provide will be sent to the U.S. Department of Education for analysis.
-The data will also be forwarded to the Ohio Board of Regents (or other state grant agency for residents of other states) which will determine eligibility for the Ohio College Opportunity Grant or its successor program.
+The data will also be forwarded to the Ohio Board of Regents (or the state grant agency for residents of other states), for determination of eligibility for a state grant.

-Online filing provides rapid delivery of the data to the Financial Aid Office once the federal processor has reviewed the data-turn-around time for the electronic application is usually less than five days.
-We recommend that you file the FAFSA no later than April 1 for fall enrollment.
-Please note also that we observe deadlines for the awarding of institutional aid.
-You must submit the FAFSA no later than September 30 for the fall semester, no later than January 31 for the spring semester.
+Online filing provides rapid delivery of your processed FAFSA data to the Office of Financial Aid.
+The data-turn-around time for the electronic application is usually less than five days.
+We recommend that all students submit the FAFSA as close to October 1st as possible, and no later than April 1 for fall enrollment.

-To get the information to us, please include our federal code number in the school section--003045.
+To get the information to us, please include Findlay's federal code number in the school section: 003045.

-We anticipate that students will reapply for aid annually.
-We will generally renew the institutional aid at the same level as was awarded when you first enrolled in Findlay.
-However, if you choose to commute from home, we will reassess your institutional aid eligibility since your costs are lower.
-Likewise, if the Student Affairs Office approves your living off campus, we will typically reduce the institutional need-based aid by up to $1,000.
+We anticipate that students will re-apply for aid annually.
+We will generally renew the institutional aid at the same level as was awarded when you first enrolled at UF.
+However, if you change majors or choose to commute from home, we will re-assess your institutional aid eligibility based on changes in costs.

 Current federal financial aid policy mandates that you must complete your baccalaureate degree requirements within 150 percent of the normal credit policy (124 hours).
 Thus, if you have attempted 186 semester hours and have not yet received your degree, you may be subject to loss of federal aid for your additional enrollment.